How is water contaminated? Causes of water pollution

 - Lead: coming from old pipes.
 It mainly affects children, reducing their growth.
 To a greater or lesser extent also affects the elderly, reducing the reproductive capacity and attacking the kidneys.
 In older houses with lead pipes, water should run for a few minutes in the morning or when it has not been use for long, so as to avoid drinking lead residues.

-- Fluorine and chlorine: A wide controversy over the use of these two components in drinking water.
+- Fluoride and chlorine: A wide controversy over the use of these two components in drinking water.
 There are proponents and opponents of its use.

 * Related information: Hydrotherapy